A Decomposition Analysis of Diffusion Over a Large Network: Introduction

-Thus, by looking at the magnitude of spurious diffusion (denoted by $\Delta_S$ later), we can gauge the impact of omitting a covariate upon the measurement of diffusion.
-This will reveal whether a specific covariate is a significant source of spurious diffusion.
+that is, $\Delta_S$ represents the difference between the identified diffusion with omitted covariates and the true diffusion.\footnote{As will be clear later, the subscript $S$ denotes the index set of omitted covariates, i.e., $S$ is such that $X_{i,s}, s \in S$, is omitted, where $X_{i,k}$ is the $k$-th entry of the covariate vector $X_i \in \mathbf{R}^d$.} The relational diffusion, $\Delta_S$, gauges the impact of omitting a covariate upon the measurement of diffusion.
+This will reveal whether a specific covariate is a significant source of relational diffusion.
 However, it is not immediately clear how to disentangle the role of covariates in this way.
-Here, unlike the omitted variable bias in a linear regression model, the spurious diffusion often arises when the cross-sectional dependence ordering of covariates is similar to the network over which the stipulated diffusion arises.
+Here, unlike the omitted variable bias in a linear regression model, the magnitude of relational diffusion is related to the cross-sectional dependence structure of covariates.
 (For example, students from high income families are friends to each other.)
-One idea would be to compare two conditional covariances, both between observed outcomes and previous-period outcomes of their neighbors, where one is conditioned on the full set of covariates and the other on the set of covariates with one covariate omitted.
-The main difficulty in this approach is that inference requires knowledge of the cross-sectional dependence ordering among the covariates, but this dependence ordering is rarely known in practice.
-In many applications, there is no reason to believe that this dependence ordering coincides with the network over which the diffusion arises.
+One idea would be to compare two conditional covariances, both between observed outcomes and previous-period outcomes of their neighbors, where one is conditioned on the full set of covariates and the other on the set of covariates with the covariate of interest omitted.
+The main difficulty with this approach is that inference requires knowledge of the cross-sectional dependence structure among the covariates of different cross-sectional units, but this dependence structure is rarely known in practice.
+In many applications, there is no reason to believe that this dependence structure coincides with the network over which the diffusion arises.